From BR Bullpen

 He had played semi pro baseball and also played in the service and began in Organized Baseball at age 21 in 1949 with Chickasha, OK in the Class D Sooner State League.
 He married Betty Ruth Hinton on October 20, 1949.
 He was with Texarkana, TX in the Class B Big State League the following year.
 Scouted by Horace Milan and Joe Cambria, he was purchased by the Washington Senators from Texarkana for $12,500 and optioned to the Chattanooga Lookouts of the Southern Association for the first half of the 1951 season.

 Called up to the parent club, Runnels was 23 years old when he broke into the big leagues on July 1, 1951, with the Senators.
-He played for Washington (1951-1957) and was traded by the Senators to the Boston Red Sox for Albie Pearson and Norm Zauchin on January 23, 1958.
-He played for Boston (1958-1962).
+He played for Washington from 1951 to 1957 until traded to the Boston Red Sox for Albie Pearson and Norm Zauchin on January 23, 1958.
+He played for Boston from 1958 to 1962.

 On August 30, 1960, Runnels collected six hits in the first game of a doubleheader against the Detroit Tigers, including the game-winning double in the 15th inning.
-In the second game of the twinbill, Runnels banged out three more hits, tying an MLB record for hits (nine) in a doubleheader.
-He hit a pinch hit home run in the third inning of the All-Star Game on July 30, 1962
+In the second game of the twinbill, Runnels banged out three more hits, tying a major league record for hits (nine) in a doubleheader.
+He hit a pinch home run in the 3rd inning of the All-Star Game on July 30, 1962

 On November 26, 1962, he was traded by the Red Sox to the Houston Colt .45's for Roman Mejias, where he played his final MLB game on May 14, 1964 at age 36.
-On May 19, 1964 he was unconditionally released by Houston.
+On May 19th that season, he was unconditionally released by Houston.

-He returned to Boston to coach the Red Sox two years (1965-1966), and on September 8, 1966 the Red Sox fired manager Billy Herman (64-82) and named Runnels as interim pilot.
-He managed them for the last 16 games of the year, ending his baseball career at age 40 on September 30.
+He returned to Boston as a coach for the Red Sox two years (1965-1966), and on September 8th of the second year the Red Sox fired manager Billy Herman, who was 64-82, and named Runnels as interim pilot.
+He managed them for the last 16 games of the year, ending his baseball career at age 40 on September 30th.

 Summary of career